 Following is an account of a very scarey near-disaster with a desert cougar....
 My friend John, a big, tall fellow, was mountain biking alone in the wilds of Utah in 2001...But before his story, I add this note: Oregon residents tend to think of cougars as if the animal prefers the dense, temperate rainforests of the wetter side of Oregon, but that is definitely not true.
 An original preferred habitat of the cougar/mountain lion/puma is the dry deserts and canyons of the American Southwest, and down into Mexico! (my image is at Smith Rock State Park, near Redmond in Central Oregon; it's one of Oregon's most deserty areas).
 Now, let's get back to this Utah cougar encounter.
 John's wife Sheryl recounts what happened: Smith Rock, Burma Road shown

-very similar to something a cougar would want to eat.
-All that
+a bike looks very similar to something a cougar would want to

 Luckily for John (I think), he wasn't on the bike when he first met the cat.
 Of course, who knows how long it had been stalking him.
 He had been on a particularly steep slope and stopped to take a break.
 Ate a power bar or something and decided the climb wasn't worth it so was going to head back down."

-further up the trail looking at him.
-He said his first reaction
+the cat further up the trail looking at him.
+He said his first

-was, "Cool.
-How many people get to see a cougar up this close
+reaction was, "Cool.
+How many people get to see a cougar

-in the wild!"
-His second thought was, "Hmmm... that
+up this close in the wild!"
+His second thought was, "Hmmm...

 and John yelled and threw rocks until it eventually slunk off